gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 "split" points by declaring them within a runAsync() call.
-As long as the split portion of your code is purely segmented, and not referenced by other parts of the app, it will be downloaded and executed at the point that it needs to run.</p>
+As long as the split portion of your code is purely segmented, and not referenced by other parts of the app, it will be downloaded and executed at the point that it needs to run.

-<p>So take for example the code we wrote in the previous section.
-It was rather
+So take for example the code we wrote in the previous section.
+It was rather lengthy, right?
-lengthy, right?
 Now assume that our application has a login screen, and as usual once the user logs in they're taken to the main application screen (in this case their list of Contacts).
 Do we really want to download all of that code before the user even logs in?
 Not really.
 It would be nice if we could simply grab the login code, and leave the rest for when we actually need it (e.g. after the user has logged in).
-Well we can, and here's how.</p>
+Well we can, and here's how.

 <pre class="prettyprint">
   public void onValueChange(ValueChangeEvent&lt;String> event) {